timjeffcoat/Veeam-HOL/README.md

 ### Step 2) Install Linux
 Boot the VM into the Ubuntu 20.04 Server ISO, and follow the install wizard.
 Server name:		`TDTV-S3O-01`
-Username: 		`Enter the agreed TDTV username`
+Username: 		`Enter the agreed TDTV admin username`
 Password: 		`Enter the agreed TDTV password`
 Install SSH Server:	`yes`
 All other options:	`default`